Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Resources/Known-Issues.md

 >
 > ### Cause
 >
-> A deployment has been performed using one region, for example "uksouth", and when you try to deploy again to the same scope but to a different region you will receive an error.
-This happens even when a cleanup has been performed (see [Cleaning up a Deployment](../../HowTo/Cleaning-up-a-Deployment) for more details).
-This is because deployment entries still exist from the previous operation, so a region conflict is detected blocking you to run another deployment using a different region.
+> When attempting to deploy to a different region, such as "uksouth", after a previous deployment in another region, an error may occur.
+This issue persists even after performing a cleanup (refer to [Cleaning up a Deployment](../../HowTo/Cleaning-up-a-Deployment) for more details).
+The error arises because deployment entries from the previous operation still exist, causing a region conflict that prevents the new deployment.
->

 > ### Resolution
 >
-> Situation 1: You are trying to deploy to a region different from the one used in previous deployment.
-Deploying to the same scope in a different region is not necessary.
-The definitions and assignments are scoped to a management group and are not region-specific.
-No action is required.
+> Situation 1: You are attempting to deploy to a different region than the one used in a previous deployment.
+It is not necessary to deploy to the same scope in a different region, as the definitions and assignments are scoped to a management group and are not region-specific.
+No further action is required.

->
-> Situation 2: You cleaned up a previous implementation and want to deploy again to a different region.
-To resolve this issue, follow the steps below:
+> Situation 2: You have cleaned up a previous deployment and now wish to deploy to a different region.
+Follow these steps to resolve the issue:
->

 > 1. Navigate to **_Management Groups_**
-> 2. Select the management group (corresponding to the value entered for the _enterpriseScaleCompanyPrefix_ during the deployment) were AMBA deployment was targeted to
+> 2. Select the management group (corresponding to the value entered for the _enterpriseScaleCompanyPrefix_ during the deployment) where the AMBA deployment was targeted
 > 3. Click **_Deployment_**
 > 4. Select all the deployment instances related to AMBA and click **_Delete_**.
 >
-> {{< hint type=Note >}} To recognize the deployment names belonging to AMBA, select those deployments whose names start with:
+> {{< hint type=Note >}} To recognize the deployment names belonging to AMBA, select those whose names start with:

-1. amba-
+> 1. amba-
-2. pid-
+> 2. pid-
-3. alzArm
+> 3. alzArm
-4. ambaPreparingToLaunch
+> 4. ambaPreparingToLaunch

-If you deployed AMBA just one time, you have 14 deployment instances
+If you've only deployed AMBA once, you have 14 deployment instances.

 {{< /hint >}}